kiwix/libkiwix/README.md

 cd ..
 ```

+If you compile manually Libmicrohttpd, you might need to compile it
+without GNU TLS, a bug here will empeach further compilation of Kiwix
+tools otherwise.

 If the compilation still fails, you might need to get a more recent
 version of a dependency than the one packaged by your Linux
 distribution.
 Try then with a source tarball distributed by the